prajwel/prajwel.github.io/_pages/about.md

 * Developing software for monitoring, handling, processing, and analysing UVIT's health and scientific data.
 * Detecting and solving any issues with the UVIT instrument as they arise.

-Currently, my primary focus is on creating a new UVIT data release.
+Currently, my primary focus is on creating a **new UVIT data release**.
 To achieve this, a new UVIT data pipeline, <a href="https://github.com/prajwel/UVPipe">UVPipe</a>, has been developed.
 The latest UVIT observations are being processed using this new pipeline, and eventually, all UVIT data will be reprocessed through <a href="https://github.com/prajwel/UVPipe">UVPipe</a>.

-I am passionate about open-source software and projects.
+I am **passionate about open-source** software and projects.
 You can check out my work on my <a href="https://github.com/prajwel">Github profile</a>.
 Here are a few projects I’m involved in:
 * <a href="https://curvit.readthedocs.io/en/latest/">Curvit</a>: For creating light curves using UVIT data.
 * <a href="https://github.com/prajwel/aafitrans">Aafitrans</a>: For matching coordinate lists.
 * <a href="https://github.com/prajwel/canuvit">CanUVIT</a>: For conducting UVIT safety checks.
 * <a href="https://github.com/prajwel/UVIT_notebooks">UVIT notebooks</a>

-I am actively involved in astronomy research, primarily focusing on how AGN activity impacts star formation in galaxies.
+I am actively involved in astronomy research, primarily focusing on how **AGN activity impacts star formation in galaxies**.
 You can explore my publications on my <a href="https://scholar.google.co.in/citations?user=zSnUDggAAAAJ&hl=en">Google Scholar profile</a>.
 Here's a Twitter thread discussing a recent paper:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We studied the effect of Active Galactic Nucleus (AGN) on star formation in the galaxy NGC 3982 using GALEX, MaNGA, and VLASS data in a new article (Accepted in A&amp;A).<br><br>The manuscript (check out the interactive figure inside!): <a href="https://t.co/4ZqQXgnZxS">https://t.co/4ZqQXgnZxS</a><a href="https://twitter.com/sdssurveys?ref_src=twsrc%5Etfw">@sdssurveys</a> <a href="https://twitter.com/plotlygraphs?ref_src=twsrc%5Etfw">@plotlygraphs</a> <a href="https://t.co/SawIotJvdw">pic.twitter.com/SawIotJvdw</a></p>&mdash; Prajwel Joseph (@Prajwel_Joseph) <a href="https://twitter.com/Prajwel_Joseph/status/1569528979098583040?ref_src=twsrc%5Etfw">September 13, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>